fury-gl/fury/docs/source/installation.rst

 Running the Tests Offscreen
 ---------------------------

-FURY is based on VTK which uses OpenGL for all its rendering.
+FURY is based on pygfx which uses OpenGL/WGPU for all its rendering.
 For a headless rendering, we recommend to install and use Xvfb software on linux or OSX.
 Since Xvfb will require an X server (we also recommend to install XQuartz package on OSX).
 After Xvfb is installed you have 2 options to run FURY tests:

 - First option